 Sleep experts suggest that elementary-aged children should get 10 to 11 hours of sleep each night.
 Preschool-aged children should sleep about 11 to 13 hours a night.

 How Can I Help my Child's Sleep Problems?

-In addition, watch your child as he sleeps to determine a pattern in his sleeping and possible snoring or sleep apnea.
-If your child suffers from allergies or asthma, make sure he is taking medication properly.
+In addition, watch your child as they sleep to determine a pattern in their sleeping and possible snoring or sleep apnea.
+If your child suffers from allergies or asthma, make sure they are taking medication properly.
 Again, your child's doctor is the best source for treatments for sleep problems.